memgraph/orb/docs/styles.md

 ## Shape enumeration

-The enum `orb.NodeShapeType` which is used for the node `shape` property is defined as:
+The enum `NodeShapeType` which is used for the node `shape` property is defined as:

 ```typescript
 export enum NodeShapeType {